Botox Jaw Reduction

 How many units do you use?

 We have a variety of botulinum toxins that can be used effectively for masseter reduction facial contouring.
 There is very little clinical difference between the major brands in terms of treatment results, and longevity of effect.
 The amount of units injected will depend on your masseter muscle bulk.
 For individuals starting the procedure for the first time, we advise starting with a moderate amount.
 This will achieve good results in the majority of cases.

 To get an idea of how much botulinum toxin we use, here is a rough guide.
 For Botox brand, we use on average 24-30 units per side.
 For Dysport brand, we use about on average 60-75 units per side.
 The amount varies from person to person.
 Generally, men and individuals with moderately-severe masseter hypertrophy would require more units.
 Please contact us for more details on the pricing.

 Are there any side effects?

-The Botox jaw reduction treatment is a non-surgical procedure which is safely performed in the clinic setting.
+The best Botox jaw reduction treatment is safely performed in a sterile clinical setting.
 Mild and temporary swelling, redness and bruising will subside in a matter of days.
 You may notice some weakness of chewing, especially foods of hard consistency, but this is often mild.
 Uncommon side effects that may be encountered include smile asymmetry.
 This usually happens if too much botulinum toxin is injected.
 We advise a gradual approach for individuals new to the procedure.